Introduction

 8. Strengthens Lung Capacity: Restriction of nasal air flow through the turbinates allow the lungs to stretch, improve blood flow, and strengthen.

 Nitric oxide is present in high concentration in the human nasal airways.
 Nasal breathing results in a decreased pulmonary vascular resistance.
 Endogenous nitric oxide acts as an airborne messenger to modulate the pulmonary vascular tone during normal breathing.
-6
+7 Breathing through the nose imposes a resistance to your breathing by restricting the airflow compared to mouth breathing.
+Breathing through the nose during excersize and training adds a load to the diaphragm, helping to strengthen it.
+It also elevates CO₂ levels which triggers a response in your body, leading to adaptations that improve your overall respiratory efficiency.

 The Nasal Cycle